penpot/penpot-docs/technical-guide/configuration.md

 - `enable-insecure-registration`: Enables the insecure process of profile registrion deactivating the email verification process (only for local or internal setups).
+- `enable-user-feedback`: Enables the feedback form at the dashboard.
 - `disable-secure-session-cookies`: By default, penpot uses the `secure` flag on cookies, this flag disables it; it is usefull if you have plan to serve penpot under different domain than